Foreign born: Trends by country

 The percentage of foreign born in a country is the product mostly of immigration rates, but is also affected by emigration rates and birth and death rates in the destination country.
 For example, the United Kingdom and Ireland are destination countries for migrants from Eastern Europe, Africa, and Asia, but are themselves source countries for immigration to other English-speaking countries.

-The Holy See is unique in having 100% of its population foreign-born, while Cuba is unique in having 0% of its population foreign-born.
-The region with the highest rate is Oceania, with 21%, while Asia has less than 1%.
+The Holy See is unique in having 100% of its population foreign-born.
+The region with the highest rate of foreign-born residents is Oceania, with 21%, while Asia has less than 1%.

 Countries with immigration rates above 25% tend to be wealthy countries with relatively open migration or labour laws, including Singapore, Australia, New Zealand, Switzerland and the Persian Gulf states.

 The largest foreign-born population in the world is in the United States, which was home to 39 million foreign-born residents in 2012, or 12.6% of the population.